bo-qian/boviz/README.md

 # BoPlotKit

-**BoPlotKit** is a modular, extensible scientific plotting toolkit developed for researchers, scientists, and engineers.
-It provides clean and consistent APIs to generate high-quality, publication-ready figures such as curve plots, particle schematics, and residual analysis.
+**BoPlotKit** is a modular and extensible scientific plotting toolkit designed for researchers, scientists, and engineers.
+It offers a clean, consistent API for generating high-quality, publication-ready figures—including curve plots, particle schematics, heatmaps, and residual analysis.
+With minimal dependencies and a focus on usability, BoPlotKit streamlines the process of visualizing complex data for both quick exploration and formal presentation.

 ---